Welcome to your new home away from home!

 - Free shuttle service to international grocery stores and to off-campus shopping

 - Bi-weekly office hours held by international staff right outside of your door

-- A safe living environment with 24/7 assistance from campus safety and security and electronic key access to building and rooms
+- 24/7 assistance from campus safety and security and electronic key access to building and rooms

 - Tutoring services right where you live

 - Higher level of care provided by professional staff monitoring of student academic progress care

 All international students enrolled at EvCC are required to live in student housing unless and until they are granted an exemption from the Student Housing Director or designee.
 Exemptions may be granted under the following conditions:

 - Has successfully completed three quarters at Everett Community College and has a 2.7 cumulative Grade Point Average (GPA),